 - Select Settings from the drop-down menu.

-- Type the word PDF in the Search settings bar, then click on Content settings under Privacy.
+- Type the word PDF in the Search settings bar, then click on Site Settings under Privacy and security.

 NOTE We recommend updating Google Chrome when available to ensure you have the most up to date settings listed above.
 If you are using an older version and do not have the settings listed above, type chrome://plugins into the address bar at the top, then scroll down the list of plugins until you locate Chrome PDF Viewer.
 Finally, click Disable to allow your PDF files to open in Adobe Reader.